Halong Bay

 Highlights:

-Bai Tu Long Bay, far away from mainland
+Location: Bai Tu Long Bay, far from the mainland.

 >> Check Out Our Tour To Discover Secrets of Ha Long Bay and Bai Tu Long Bay!